 2018-19: Trade Evens Out

 On June 22, the Predators traded Subban to the New Jersey Devils for Steven Santini, Jeremy Davies and two second-round draft picks.
-Santini is a depth defenseman at this point in his career and Davis is a ‘B’ prospect.
-The trade was seen as a salary dump by the Predators.
+At the time of the deal, Santini was considered a depth defender while Davis wasn’t exactly viewed as a top-end prospect.
+The trade was seen as a salary dump by the Predators more than anything.